Integration in algebraically closed valued fields

 \end{lem} \begin{proof} By induction on $n$ this is immediately reduced to the case $n=1$.
-By an argument similar to the one in the proof of Lemma~\ref{bijection:made:contractible}, there is a special bijection $T_A$ on $A$ such that the following hold. \begin{enumerate} \item $T_A(A) = A^{\sharp}$ is an $\RV$-product.
+So let us assume $A \sub \VF$.
+By an argument similar to the one in the proof of Lemma~\ref{bijection:made:contractible}, there is a special bijection $T_A$ on $A$ such that the following items hold: \begin{enumerate} \item $T_A(A) = A^{\sharp}$ is an $\RV$-pullback.